tstyle/doxx/README.md

 For those who prefer the ready-made approach, the [doxx Package Repository](https://github.com/doxx-repo) contains a growing list of resusable, common project types that can be built with a simple set of doxx commands.

+A detailed list of features is available in [the documentation](http://doxx.org).

 ## Quickstart Guides

 ### User Quickstart Guide